Total Credits: 15.0 MCLE, 11.0 Ethics, 3.2 Elimination of Bias, 13.5 Kansas Credit-General, 9.0 Kansas Ethics

 MCLE 1.0

-Probate - What’s in a claim? – Filing and fighting claims in decedent estates
+Probate - Claims in decedent estates

 Presented by: Comm.
 William Gust, Josh Rose